veit/python-basics-tutorial/docs/modules/index.rst

 A module is a file that contains code.
 It defines a group of Python functions or other objects, and the name of the module is derived from the name of the file.
-Modules usually contain Python source code, but can also be compiled C or C++ object files.
-Compiled modules and Python source modules are used in the same way.

-Modules not only group related Python objects together, but also help to avoid naming conflicts.
+Modules usually contain Python source code[#]_, group related Python objects together and help to avoid naming conflicts.
 You can write a module called ``mymodule`` for your programme that defines a function called ``my_func``.
 In the same programme, you may also want to use another module called ``othermodule``, which also defines a function called ``my_func``, but does something different from your ``my_func`` function.
 Without modules, it would be impossible to use two different functions with the same name.
 With modules, you can refer to the functions ``mymodule.my_func`` and ``othermodule.my_func`` in your main programme.
 Using the module names ensures that the two ``my_func`` functions are not confused, as Python uses so-called namespaces.
 A namespace is essentially a dictionary of names for the functions, classes, modules, :abbr:`etc. (et cetera)` available there.

 Modules are also used to make Python itself more manageable.
 Most of Python’s standard functions are not integrated into the core of the language, but are